 Stir carefully and well to coat all of your slices.
 This is the key and doing it while the potatoes are warm makes a world of difference in the flavor of your potato salad.

-Last step: Serve warm
+Last step: serve warm.

-Eat the potato salad.
+And… eat the potato salad.
 Eat all the potato salad.

 - 6-8 medium red potatoes

-- 5-6 bacon slices
+- 5-6 turkey bacon slices

-- 1 onion, chopped
+- 1 chopped onion